Kaltsoon/nosql/material/3-mongo-operations.md

 }
 ```

 This is a very similar implementation to having a foreign key referencing a primary key in a relational database.
-It is worth noting, however, that _in MongoDB there's no foreign key concept_ and because of that, no foreign key constraints.
+It is worth noting, however, that _in MongoDB, there's no foreign key concept_ and because of that, no foreign key constraints.

 The [MongoDB Relationships](https://dev.to/chafroudtarek/mongodb-relationshipsone-to-oneone-to-manymany-to-many-njc) article covers more examples of different kinds of relationships between collections, for example, how to implement many-to-many relationships.
 The article describes the reference approach, but it is always possible to use embedded documents as well.
 However, it is worth noting the possible drawbacks mentioned above.

 > [!IMPORTANT]
 > Exercise 7 👨‍💻: Read the [Data consistency](https://www.mongodb.com/docs/manual/data-modeling/data-consistency/) documentation.
-Describe, what kind of problems the lack of [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) support cause in MongoDB for example in the previous example?
+Describe what kind of problems the lack of [referential integrity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=integrity-referential) support causes in MongoDB, for example, in the previous example?
 What kind of application-level measures would be required to achieve data consistency?
 You can consider cases such as creating a `books` collection document and deleting an `authors` collection document in the previous example.

 > [!NOTE]
 > The [$lookup](https://www.mongodb.com/docs/manual/reference/operator/aggregation/lookup/) aggregation operation is the closest thing to RDMS's joins in MongoDB.
-It can be used to "join" documents from other collections using a reference key (e.g. joining an `authors` collection document into a `books` collection document based on the `author_id` attribute).
+It can be used to "join" documents from other collections using a reference key (e.g., joining an `authors` collection document into a `books` collection document based on the `author_id` attribute).

 ## Designing data model for the project